AFROTROPICAL

 Birds are easy to spot on the open wetlands in Africa.
 This habitat includes some common and widespread species, such as Ducks and Egrets.

-Classic and distinctive African waterbird specie include:
+Classic and distinctive African waterbird species include:

 There are also more secretive and rare species.
 The 'Finfoots' are a small family of secretive and little known waterbirds.
 There is one species in the tropical Americas, tropical Asia, and tropical Africa.
 The latter species is the is the African Finfoot.